 The detail that goes into writing each rule might be nuanced enough to be the downfall of this tool.
 “With great power comes great responsibility”.
 The responsibility of capturing thousands upon thousands of rules that you might never be able to catch up with.
 Especially with new attacks always on the rise and the need for new signatures to evade them.

-But aside from there not being a signature for an attack, or creating enough rules to cover everything, another evasion technique that can be used against SNORT or any NIDS tool for that matter is the ability to exploit the flowbits feature.
+But aside from there not being a signature for an attack, or creating enough rules to cover everything, another evasion technique that can be used against SNORT, or any NIDS tool for that matter, is the ability to exploit the flowbits feature.

 Flowbits Evasion